|

 are further difficulties with each of the six that they do all

 accept.
-Each of them was rejected by sizeable groups of Christians
+Each of them was rejected by sizable groups of Christians

 infallible ecumenical councils in an attempt to heal a schism.